YuvrajRaghuvanshiS/WhatsApp-Key-Database-Extractor/README.md

 ## Getting Started

-***Before doing anything take a backup of your chats and turn off your phone's internet so you don't lose any new messages.
+***1) Before doing anything take a backup of your chats and turn off your phone's internet so you don't lose any new messages.
-For that go to "WhatsApp Settings &#8594; Chat Settings &#8594; Chat Backup" here take a local backup.
-Hope for best, prepare for Worst.***
+For that go to "WhatsApp Settings &#8594; Chat Settings &#8594; Chat Backup" here take a local backup.***

+***2) If you see a folder "Android/media/com.whatsapp" copy it somewhere safe before running the script, new versions of WhatsApp are saving data here (including images and videos), I try to keep it intact during the process but you never know when code messes up.***

+***Hope for best, prepare for Worst.***

 After [installation](#installation-for-pipreleases-specific-instructions-go-to-builds-branch) follow on screen instructions.